cyberbotics/webots-doc/guide/controller-plugin.md

 %end

-### Robot Window Plugin
+### HTML robot window

-A robot window plugin allows the programmer to efficiently create custom robot windows.
+A robot window allows the programmer to efficiently create custom user interfaces for his robots.
 Robot windows can be opened by double-clicking on the virtual robot, or by selecting the `Robot | Show Robot Window` menu item.
 The *window* field of the `Robot` node specifies a robot window (cf. documentation in the reference manual).

+Robot windows are implemented in HTML and provide the following features:

+1. They rely on HTML layout and Javascript programming.
+2. They communicate directly with the robot controller using two Javascript functions: `webots.Robot.receive()` and `webots.Robot.send()`.
+The equivalent controller functions are `wb_robot_window_send()` and `wb_robot_window_receive()`.
+3. They are web-ready and could be used to display robot windows on web pages.

+A simple example of a HTML robot window is provided in the `robots/thymio/thymio2.wbt` sample simulation and demonstrates:

+- How to display sensor information in the robot window.
+- How to send user interface events (like mouse clicks) from the robot window to the controller program.
+- How to change the title of the robot window from the controller program.

+Currently, HTML robot windows can communicate only with C and C++ controller programs, but this will be extended soon to Python, Java and MATLAB controllers.

+The e-puck, Darwin-OP and generic robot windows are still using the native robot window (see below).
+However, they will soon be ported to the HTML robot window.
+After that, the native robot window system will be progressively phased out.

+### Native robot window (deprecated)

+Native robot window still exist in Webots.
+However, they are deprecated and it is not recommended to use them when developing new robot windows.
+They are more complicated to implement than HTML robot windows and are known to cause Qt DLL conflicts with third-party software, such as MATLAB or NAOqi.

-The entry points of a robot window controller plugin are:
+The entry points of a native robot window controller plugin are:

 - `bool wbw_init()`